vankejan/camunda-secrets-poc/README.md

 Adjusted to be used with KosAPI service.

-The `process` folder contains Camunda process example usage.
+The `processes` folder contains Camunda process example usage.

+Also there is a [Dockerfile](https://github.com/vankejan/camunda-secrets-poc/blob/main/Dockerfile) for Camunda.

 To run this, you to authenticate docker against `registry.gitlab.fel.cvut.cz/czm/camunda/camunda_services/kosapi-service` then run `docker-compose up -d`